Canonical URL Strategy

 We also detect canonical chains -page A canonicalizes to page B, which canonicalizes to page C. Crawlers can technically follow these, but each hop adds latency and uncertainty.
 Chains longer than two hops are errors.
 Even single-hop canonicals get noted for consolidation.

-How Duplicates Fragment Your Authority
+How Do Duplicate URLs Fragment Your Authority?

 Duplicate content is one of the most common technical issues we find affecting AI visibility.
 When the same content lives at multiple URLs without canonical tags, AI crawlers decide independently which version is authoritative.
 Different crawlers choose differently -Google indexes the www version, Perplexity indexes the non-www version, and your signals are split across two URLs in two different AI systems.